01 · Practice

 Design for Manufacturing

-Turning design intent into parts factories can actually make.
+Turning design intent into parts prepared for factory review.

 Visualization & Rendering